 Copies of books by Ellen G. White and books about her or her writings are located on the Stacks 2 level near the Heritage Room.
 The titles are arranged alphabetically and circulate for one month.

 The Heritage Room contains items important to the history of Union College and the College View area, the College View Seventh-day Adventist Church, and the Seventh-day Adventist denomination in general.
 Significant items in this collection include Seventh-day Adventist publications, the bell from the old Union College clock tower, and Dr. Everett N. Dick's papers and historical collection.
 Items in this room do not circulate.
 See Heritage Room & Collection Usage Policy for more information.

 The library maintains a small collection of elementary and secondary textbooks and other materials to aid the teacher in the classroom.
 These items are shelved on the Stacks 1 level and the call numbers are prefixed with Tx (textbooks) or Tm (teaching materials).

 The library actively collects books for the juvenile literature collection in support of the teacher education program.
 Picture books are shelved in the E (easy readers) section and all others are shelved in the J (juvenile) section.
 The reading level for J books is through the sixth grade.

 The media collection contains non-book materials.
 Most are shelved on the Stacks 1 level and circulate for one month.
 Call numbers for these items begin with a prefix representing the format:

 A limited number of reproductions of famous paintings and sculptures are available for circulation.
-These are located on the Stacks 2 level by the current periodicals display.
+These are located throughout the bound periodicals stacks.